Benjamin Mbunga Kimpioka: Sunderland

+AIK

 On 31 March 2022, Mbunga Kimpioka joined Allsvenskan side AIK for an undisclosed fee.

+Luzern

 On 23 January 2023, Mbunga Kimpioka moved to Luzern in Switzerland on loan with an option to buy.

+St Johnstone

+On 2 January 2024, Mbunga Kimpioka joined Scottish side St Johnstone for an undisclosed fee.
+He scored his first goal for the club in a 1–0 victory away to Ross County in the Scottish Premiership on 3 February 2024.

 Personal life

-Born in Sweden, Mbunga Kimpioka is of Congolese descent.
+Born in Sweden, Mbunga Kimpioka is of Congolese and Angolan descent.